-- The Minoan civilization develops in Crete.
+- The Minoan civilization developed in Crete.
 This culture

-- The Poltavka culture, an offshoot of the Yamna, moves east
+- The Poltavka culture, an offshoot of the Yamna, moved east

 into southern Russia.
-This is probably a proto-Indo-Iranian
+This was probably a proto-Indo-Iranian

-- The Corded Ware (or Battle Ax) culture takes over northern
+- The Corded Ware (or Battle Ax) culture took over northern

 Europe.
-This culture likely represents the proto-Germanic and
+This culture likely represented the proto-Germanic and

 proto-Balto-Slavic speaking peoples.

-- The Windmill culture enters eastern Britain, probably the
+- The Windmill culture entered southern Britain, probably the

 first infiltration of the proto-Celts into the British Isles.